adrsh18/walrus-survival-modeling/README.md

 # Bayesian Networks to study the factors affecting the population of Pacific Walrus
-This is an attempt to explain the impact of environmental and anthropogenic factors affecting the survival of Pacific Walrus by utilizing the Bayesian Networks and probabilistic inference techniques.
+This is an attempt to explain the impact of environmental and anthropogenic factors on the decreasing population of Pacific Walrus.
+Factors have been modelled using Bayesian Networks and probabilistic inference techniques.

 Please read **report.pdf** to understand more.